Still accepting new clients! Call (866) 313-0733

 • This part applies to transactions between the reporting corporation and foreign related parties involving nonmonetary consideration or transactions with less than full consideration.

-• If the related party is a foreign person, a schedule describing each reportable transaction or group of transactions must be attached.
+• A schedule describing each reportable transaction or group of transactions must be attached if the related party is a foreign person.

 • The schedule should include descriptions of property, rights or obligations transferred, services performed and a reasonable estimate of the fair market value of properties and services exchanged.